Wahaj-Ali/metrics-webapp/README.md

   <h1>Population Index-Metrics webapp</h1>

-> This "Metrics webapp" is a React SPA that shows the countries of the world along with their population count.
-Each country's details can be explored if users click the country.
-It uses [API](https://restcountries.com/v3.1/all) to fetch the data about each country and the main-page.
-It uses redux to store the data from the API.
+> The Metrics web app, 'Population Index', is a powerful React-based SPA that allows you to explore detailed population metrics for countries all around the world!
+With our intuitive interface and powerful data visualization tools, you'll be able to quickly and easily access the latest population data for every country on the planet.

 </div>